Meibomian Gland Diet - 9 Foods To Eat & 5 Foods To AVOID

 Conventionally Raised Meat

 Conventionally raised meat is a source of extra hormones, bacteria, pollutants, antibiotics and other things that our bodies don’t need.
 Numerous studies have shown the detrimental effects that meat can have on our bodies, and it comes down to inflammation.
-The FDA and USDA allow farmers to use antibiotics and hormones in their farming practices, and this can be horrible for us.
-In addition, 70% of foodborne illness in the US comes from contaminated meat - E.coli, listeria, and campylobacter are all culprits.
+70% of foodborne illness in the US comes from contaminated meat - E.coli, listeria, and campylobacter are all culprits.
 Most likely, these animals are fed food that’s just not meant to be digested by them (grain vs grass), poop ends up splashing across their living space, and your meat ends up contaminated.

 So, what are your options?
 Fish and eggs aren’t much better because they’re raised in a similar fashion.
 If you absolutely must have meat, choose organic, free-range, and as wild as possible, such as wild caught fish, pasture raised eggs, and grass fed beef.
 If you can avoid it or limit it, that’s even better.
 Consider having a meatless Monday or only enjoying meat on the weekends.
 After a few weeks, you may notice that you’re feeling better and enjoy life without it!
 We eat meat about once per month, sometimes more and sometimes less depending on the season, but we try to avoid it because we know how much better we feel when we avoid it altogether.

 This one is going to make a lot of people sad, but you need to give up dairy products.
 This includes milk, cheese, yogurt, sour cream, and other products like it.
 Similar to meat, dairy products can be filled with antibiotics, hormones, and substances that can increase inflammation in the body.
-Many people are also sensitive to dairy - it’s one of the top food sensitivities - and this can be problematic for people that have chronic inflammation such as dry eye and MGD.
+Many people are also sensitive to dairy - it’s one of the top food sensitivities - and this can be problematic for people that have chronic inflammation.

 Dairy is also one of our largest sources of sugar and saturated fat, so it needs to be avoided.
 There are many non-dairy options out there that are really great.
 Check out cashew yogurt, almond and cashew milk, and nutritional yeast for making non-dairy cheese sauce.

 This category includes all cakes, cookies, pies, most breads and baked goods, french fries, and really anything in a box or can.
 If it contains many ingredients you can’t pronounce, it’s likely not great for you.
 Partially hydrogenated oils, such as trans fats, lead to increased inflammation in the body.
-And this inflammation can lead to MGD and dry eye disease.
-In addition to this, excitotoxins like MSG (monosodium glutamate), corn protein, gelatin, glutamate, yeast extract, and others are used for flavoring and can lead to and exacerbate issues like asthma, ADD/ADHD, hyperactivity, autism, and diabetes.
+In addition to this, excitotoxins like MSG (monosodium glutamate), corn protein, gelatin, glutamate, yeast extract, and others are used for flavoring and can lead to a whole host of other issues.
 Do everything you can to avoid frozen meals, chips, crackers, canned soup, conventional sauces and dressings, candy, and soda.
 Your body will love you for it.

 Pesticides and Fertilizers